LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 # 🟩 3.
 Understanding Signals

-🤔 What Are Angular Signals?
+## 🤔 What Are Angular Signals?
-🚨 Signals are `reactive primitives` that hold a `single value`. `Any Changes through Signal API methods trigger Change-Detection`. `Direct mutation of Object/Array values without these methods WON'T trigger updates`.
+> 🚨 Signals are `reactive primitives` that hold a `single value`. `Any Changes through Signal API methods trigger Change-Detection`. `Direct mutation of Object/Array values without these methods WON'T trigger updates`.

-📌 - `reactive primitives` → Are simple basic building reactive blocks 📌 - `single value` → Each signal contains one value. which can be a primitive, Object, or Array.
+- 📌 `reactive primitives` → Are simple basic building reactive blocks
+- 📌 `single value` → Each signal contains one value. which can be a primitive, Object, or Array.
 Each signal manages one atomic state unit that enables fine-grained reactivity.
 This "single value" principle is what makes signals so efficient for Angular Change Detection system!
-📌 - `Changes through Signal API methods trigger Change-Detection` Using API Signal methods: set(), update(). mutation() trigger Angular Change-Detection (they intended to make the reactive always trigger: AS we can have primitives, change (primitives) triggers change detection, and Object/Arrays (mutation (object/arrays) don't trigger CD))
+- 📌 `Changes through Signal API methods trigger Change-Detection` Using API Signal methods: set(), update(). mutation() trigger Angular Change-Detection (they intended to make the reactive always trigger: AS we can have primitives, change (primitives) triggers change detection, and Object/Arrays (mutation (object/arrays) don't trigger CD))
-📌 - `Direct mutation of object/array values without these methods won't trigger updates` While Signals are immutable containers, if the value they hold is a reference (like an Object or Array), that reference can be mutated directly, which bypasses Angular reactivity system (if we mutate the Object or Array inside a signal without replacing the reference, Angular doesn't know anything changed, so Change-Detection won't run)
+- 📌 `Direct mutation of object/array values without these methods won't trigger updates` While Signals are immutable containers, if the value they hold is a reference (like an Object or Array), that reference can be mutated directly, which bypasses Angular reactivity system (if we mutate the Object or Array inside a signal without replacing the reference, Angular doesn't know anything changed, so Change-Detection won't run)

-🚨 Signals automatically detect primitive value changes (string, number, boolean, bitint, symbol, undefined, null) pass-by-value behavior, BUT require explicit Signal API calls for Object/Array mutations due to JS pass-by-reference behavior
+🚨 Signals automatically detect primitive value changes (string, number, boolean, bitint, symbol, undefined, null) pass-by-value behavior, BUT require explicit Signal API calls for Object/Array mutations due to JS pass-by-reference behavior <br>

 💡 Key Takeway:
 Always use set(), update(), or mutate(), never modify signal values directly!